Black Mesa (Oklahoma, Colorado, New Mexico): Geography

 and Devil's Tombstone.
 The mesa's base includes a 200 ft escarpment which is parallel with the Dry Cimarron River's north bank.
 Its highest elevation is 5705 ft in Colorado.
 The highest point of Black Mesa within New Mexico is 5239 ft.
 In northwestern Cimarron County, Oklahoma, Black Mesa reaches 4973 ft, the highest point in the state of Oklahoma.

-A hiking trail of 4.2 miles leads from the preserve to the summit which rises about 800 ft above the level of the surrounding plains, and a round trip requires four hours minimum; overnight camping is not permitted.
+A hiking trail of 4.2 miles leads from the preserve to the summit which rises about 800 ft above the level of the surrounding plains, the Nature Conservancy recommends four hours minimum for a round trip; overnight camping is not permitted.

 The mesa's highest point within Oklahoma is marked by a granite obelisk, and a visitors' log.

 Climate

 Black Mesa is not only the highest point in Oklahoma but it is also the driest, harshest and coldest place in the state.
 A nearby weather station is located in Kenton.